How far can bias go? Tracing bias from pretraining data to alignment: Experimental Setup

 \section{Experimental Setup}

 This section details the methodology employed to measure and analyze bias in both the pre-training data of OLMo 7B and the generated outputs from the OLMo models.
-We 1) either retrieve relevant documents from the data or generate model outputs (\S \ref{retrieval}), then 2) flag gendered associations (\S \ref{sec:flag-associations}) and 3) apply our bias metrics (\S \ref{sec:metrics}).
+To highlight the impact of data imbalance on bias transfer, we analyze the outputs of the base OLMo 7B and compare them with two instruction-tuned variants, OLMo 7B SFT and OLMo 7B Instruct, which underwent additional fine-tuning (\S \ref{models}).
+Gender associations are retrieved at both the data and model levels (\S \ref{retrieval}) and evaluated using bias metrics (\S \ref{sec:metrics}).